pyy2/Cloud_Computing/3/readme.md

     Note that the java directory (JAVA_HOME) at SCI is at /usr/java/jdk1.8.0_101

-Submit
+### What to submit

-    Submit the terminal output from the command line The terminal output listing all the files in your output directory (in hdfs)
+Submit the terminal output from the command line

+The terminal output listing all the files in your output directory (in hdfs)